Schemes

 Program NOVA (Commercial & Industrial)

-When you install a solar PV system onto your own rooftop and fully utilise all the solar energy generated from it, it will be considered as SELCO in which any excess will not be exported to the grid, according to the guidelines of the Electricity Supply Act 1990.
+The Self-Consumption (SELCO) programme enables businesses or homeowners to install a solar PV system onto their own rooftop and fully utilise all the solar energy generated from it.
+Any excess will not be exported to the grid.

 SARE is a programme that covers the related agreements and policies for supplying and consuming Renewable Energy (RE) in Malaysia.
 This Supply Agreement of Renewable Energy is a tripartite agreement between a third-party investor/owner, customer and TNB (TNBX as its billing agent).